High-resolution ALMA study of CO (2-1) line and dust continuum emissions in cluster galaxies at z = 1.46: Observations

-\cite{2011MNRAS.415.2670H} and \cite{2014MNRAS.439.2571H} present the spatial distribution of 639 [O{\sc ii}] line emitters at $z=$1.430--1.485 over a wide area ($42.5\times33.8 \ {\rm Mpc}^{2}$) around XCS J2215 obtained with Suprime-Cam on Subaru Telescope.
-An overdensity of [O{\sc ii}] emitters is confirmed within a central 3 Mpc region, suggesting that the cluster is in the star-forming phase unlike similar massive clusters at lower redshifts.
-This is in line with the results from \cite{2015ApJ...806..257M} who conduct SCUBA-2 850 $\mu$m and 450 $\mu$m observations to map the dust-obscured star-forming regions within a 0.8 Mpc region with an integrated SFR of $\sim1400 M_{\rm\odot}{\rm yr^{-1}}$.
+\cite{2011MNRAS.415.2670H} and \cite{2014MNRAS.439.2571H} present the spatial distribution of 639 [O{\sc ii}] line emitters at $z=$1.430--1.485 over a wide area ($42.5\times33.8 \ {\rm Mpc}^{2}$) around XCS J2215, obtained with the Suprime-Cam on the Subaru Telescope.
+An overdensity of [O{\sc ii}] emitters is confirmed within a central 3 Mpc region, suggesting that the cluster is in the star-forming phase, unlike similar massive clusters at lower redshifts.
+This is in line with the results from \cite{2015ApJ...806..257M}, who conducted SCUBA-2 850 $\mu$m and 450 $\mu$m observations to map the dust-obscured star-forming regions within a 0.8 Mpc region with an integrated SFR of $\sim1400M_{\rm\odot}{\rm yr^{-1}}$.

-{Recent ALMA follow-up studies have revealed that the galaxies found at the core of the cluster ($\lesssim0.6R_{200}$) are not only forming stars at a high rate but also contain a large amount of cold gas, with the average value of $M_{\rm mol \ gas}=(6.2\pm2.6)\times10^{10} {\rm M_{\odot}}$ for galaxies detected in CO~(2--1) line (\citealp{2017ApJ...849..154S}; \citealp{2018ApJ...856..118H}). \cite{2017ApJ...841L..21H} report 17 of them} (ID: ALMA.01--ALMA.17) that have counterparts in optical or near-infrared (NIR) images. \cite{2018ApJ...856..118H} subsequently present the result of ALMA Band 7 observation and report detections of 870 $\mu$m continuum emission {with a mean flux $\langle f_{870\mu{\rm m}}\rangle=1.13\pm0.54$ mJy from eight cluster galaxies, considering a $4.6\sigma$ noise threshold.} One of them, ALMA.18, is not observed in CO~(2--1) line as it is located outside the field of view adopted in \cite{2017ApJ...841L..21H}.
+Recent ALMA follow-up studies have revealed that the galaxies found at the core of the cluster ($\lesssim0.6R_{200}$) are not only forming stars at a high rate, but also contain a large amount of cold gas, with an average value of $M_{\rm mol \ gas}=(6.2\pm2.6)\times10^{10} {M_{\rm \odot}}$ for galaxies detected in the CO~$J$~=~2--1 line (\citealp{2017ApJ...849..154S}; \citealp{2018ApJ...856..118H}). \cite{2017ApJ...841L..21H} report 17 of them (IDs: ALMA.01--ALMA.17) that have counterparts in optical or near-infrared (NIR) images. \cite{2018ApJ...856..118H} subsequently present the results of ALMA Band 7 observations and report detections of 870 $\mu$m continuum emission {with a mean flux $\langle f_{870\mu{\rm m}}\rangle=1.13\pm0.54$ mJy from eight cluster galaxies, considering a $4.6\sigma$ noise threshold.} One of them, ALMA.18, is not observed in the CO~$J$~=~2--1 line, as it is located outside the field of view adopted in \cite{2017ApJ...841L..21H}.